sajanstha201/Artificial-Neural-Network/README.md

-Titanic
+Titanic Machine Learning from Disaster

-Python Library that are used in this project:
+**A.Python Library that are used in this project:**
 ->Numpy
 ->Pandas
 ->Tensorflow